Electric-Coin-Company/zashi-android/docs/Setup.md

  * `lint` - Performs static analysis with Android lint
  * `dependencyUpdates` - Checks for available dependency updates.
 It will only suggest final releases, unless a particular dependency is already using a non-final release (e.g. alpha, beta, RC).

-A few notes on running instrumentation tests on the app module:
+A few notes on running instrumentation tests on the `ui-screenshot-test` module:
- - Screenshots are generated automatically and copied to (/app/build/reports/androidTests/connected/zcash_screenshots)[../app/build/reports/androidTests/connected/zcash_screenshots]
+ - Screenshots are generated automatically and copied to [/ui-screenshot-test/build/output](../ui-screenshot-test/build/outputs)
- - Running the Android tests on the app module will erase the data stored by the app.
+ - Running the Android tests on the `ui-screenshot-test` module will erase the data stored by the app.
 This is because Test Orchestrator is required to reset app state to successfully perform integration tests.

 Gradle Managed Devices are also configured with our build scripts.
 We have found best results running tests one module at a time, rather than trying to run them all at once.
 For example: `./gradlew :ui-lib:pixel2TargetDebugAndroidTest` will run the UI tests on a Pixel 2 sized device using our target API version.